Book Sample: “Deal with the Devil” Module Contents and Disclaimer

 Chapters Posts

-- 6. “‘The Caterpillar’; or, What’s to Come” (module and volume conclusion): A conclusion to the volume based on its contents, but highlighted through medieval expression and a coda (the caterpillar) to encapsulate everything the volume has discussed moving into Volume Three.
-Length: ~10 pages.
+• 6.
+“The Caterpillar and the Wasp; or, What’s to Come” (module and volume conclusion; included with “The Future Is a Dead Mall”): Concludes Volume Two based on its contents, but highlights through medieval expression and a coda (the caterpillar and the wasp) to encapsulate everything the volume has discussed moving into Volume Three.
+Length: ~15 pages.

 (disclaimer exhibit: Artist: Harmony Corrupted, who provided me with various materials from her Fansly account to use [with her permission] in my book, including cum photos.
 For those of legal age who enjoy Harmony’s work and want to see more than this website provides, consider subscribing to her Fansly account and then ordering a custom/tipping through her Ko-Fi.
 You won’t be disappointed!)